-Describe how a waiver of the provision will, by itself, improve the delivery of child care services for children circumstances led to multiple new information technology projects and the need for staff time and resources to be diverted to emergency response efforts.
-This caused significant delays to the BCIS technology that will allow full implementation of this requirement.
+Describe how a waiver of the provision will, by itself, improve the delivery of child care services for children

 A waiver of the provision will prevent an abrupt end to child care.
 If the state were to fully implement this requirement immediately, anyone in child care who is not in compliance must cease working immediately.
 This could pose a danger to children when families are left without child care without a backup plan.
 It could also lead to an increase in illegal care.